githubEdit

-In this reference, you will learn how to log arbitry inputs in your Substreams execution, and how to create unit tests for your modules.
+In this reference, you will learn how to log arbitrary inputs in your Substreams execution for debugging purposes.

 Using logs in Substreams